alephium/docs/docs/dapps/getting-started.md

 }
 ```

-With the `assert!` We make sure no one take more than 2 tokens at the same time.
+With the `assert!` we make sure no one takes more than 2 tokens at the same time.
-`transferTokenFromSelf` will actually perform the transfer of token.
+`transferTokenFromSelf` will actually perform the transfer of the tokens.
-We update the `mut balance` field with the new balance, if it goes underflow and error will be raised and the transaction won't be perform.
+We update the `mut balance` field with the new balance.
+In the case of underflow, an error will be raised and the transaction won't be performed.
+`callerAddress!()` and `selfTokenId!()` are built-in functions, you can read more about them in our [built-in functions page](/ralph/built-in-functions).
 ## Compile your contract

-The compiler needs to contact the full node in order to compile, we define the node url using with the following config file: `alephium.config.ts`
+The compiler needs to contact the full node in order to compile the contract.
+We define the node URL using the following config file: `alephium.config.ts`.
+Create this file in the root directory of your project and paste the following code:

 ```typescript
 import { Configuration } from '@alephium/cli'